Problem

 Next step

-If this looks close to the product work you need, use the contact path and I will help scope the next step clearly.
+If this looks close to the product work you need, book a short call and I will help scope the next step clearly.